 When the force applied is greater than the traction limit (the force vector is larger than the radius of the circle), you slide.
-For example, if you hit the brakes too hard in a straight line, the tire will stop spinning, but your car will skid forward because it's lost traction.
+For example, if you hit the brakes too hard in a straight line, the tire will stop spinning, but your car will skid forward because it has lost traction.
 If you're turning a corner while on the brakes too hard (as depicted in the picture to the right), you will slide in the direction between the cornering force and braking force.

 What's so great about a traction circle?
-It shows you that if you want maximum braking or accelerating, you want to minimize has exceeded limits of the tire the cornering force.
-That is, brake in a straight line and accelerate in a straight line.
+It shows you that if you want m you want to minimize the cornering force.
+That is, brake in a straight line